 Learn to transfer an image to and carve a linoleum block to create a relief print, rolled with oil inks.

-October 15 – Color Mixing and Printing Intensive
+October 15 – Color Mixing and Printing Intensive (CANCELLED)

 Discover the magic of mixing color inks as well as various techniques to apply and wipe ink from pre-made plates for a multi-color print.

-November 12 – Holiday Cards
+RESCHEDULED to December 3 – Holiday Cards

 Create festive holiday cards for your loved ones using various printmaking techniques, and then decorate your prints with collage and glitter elements.